shaypal5/speks/README.rst

 #####
 .. |PyPI-Status| |PyPI-Versions| |Build-Status| |Codecov| |LICENCE|

 A packaged version of the `TwitterGenderPredictor code by JT Wolohan <https://github.com/jtwool/TwitterGenderPredictor>`_, which itself is a Python implementation of Sap et al.'s gender prediction algorithm for Twitter.
+SPEKS stands for Sap, Park, Eichstaedt, Kern and Stilwell, the first five writers of the paper describing the algorithm implemented here.

 .. code-block:: python